mailman-2097/nishad.link/src/content/blog/gitlab-runner-k8s-openshift.md

 You need to deploy a runner in Kubernetes.

-For configuring a runner instance the following information is critical:
+For configuring a runner instance in Kubernetes, the following information is critical:

-1. Gitlab instance URL coordinates
+1. Gitlab instance URL
-1. Kubernetes secret with the gitlab runner token. the token associates the runner deployment with the Gitlab runner instance.
+1. Kubernetes secret with the gitlab runner token.
+The token associates the runner deployment with the Gitlab runner instance and is generated from the Gitlab Server.

 Optionally, you can pass additional configuration data to suit your particular needs: